xAssets Hosted Infrastructure

 hardware firewall in front of each server cluster, and a locked down windows firewall on each server.

-All our servers run Windows 2012 Server are kept up to date with Windows update overnight.
+Our servers run Windows 2012 or 2016 Server are kept up to date with Windows update.

 Our servers only run our SAAS service.
 They do not run other websites or other applications.
 HTTP is disabled at the firewall level, so all servers run SSL only.